Arab citizens of Israel: Poverty, unemployment, and government assistance: from Israel’s founding to the 2000s

 In February 2007, The New York Times reported that 53 percent of the impoverished families in Israel were Arabs.
-Since the majority of Arabs in Israel do not serve in the army, they are ineligible for many financial benefits such as scholarships and housing loans.
+Since the majority of Arabs in Israel do not serve in the army, they are ineligible for multiple financial benefits such as scholarships and housing loans.

 Arab towns in Israel are reluctant to collect city taxes from their residents.
 Sikkuy, a prominent Arab-Jewish NGO, found that Arabs as a group have the highest home ownership in Israel: 93% compared to 70% among Jews.

 While per capita income is lower in the Arab community, these figures do not take into account age (the average age in the Arab community is lower and young people earn less), the low percentage of women who join the workforce, and the large size of Arab families.

 In 2005, of the 40 towns in Israel with the highest unemployment rates, 36 were Arab towns.
 According to the Central Bank of Israel statistics for 2003, salary averages for Arab workers were 29% lower than for Jewish workers.
 Difficulties in procuring employment have been attributed to a comparatively low level of education vis-a-vis their Jewish counterparts, insufficient employment opportunities in the vicinity of their towns, discrimination by Jewish employers, and competition with foreign workers in fields, such as construction and agriculture.
 Arab women have a higher unemployment rate in the work force relative to both religious and secular Jewish women.
 While among Arab men the employment was found to be on par with Jewish men, 17% of Arab women were found to be employed.
 This puts the Arab employment at 68% of the Israeli average.
 The Druze and Christian Arabs have higher employment than Muslims.